ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 f) Linting the code for PEP 8 standardization.

+g) Applying a PEP formatter to the code.

-g) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.
+h) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.

-h) Commit statements which facilitate an understanding of code history.
+i) Commit statements which facilitate an understanding of code history.

-i) Readme.md pages with more interesting usage of markdown.  https://en.wikipedia.org/wiki/Markdown
+j) Readme.md pages with more interesting usage of markdown which tell a code narrative.

 # I know what code smells are